brefphp/extra-php-extensions/docs/create_your_own_extension_layer.md

 # How to build new layer

-To create your own extension layer, compile the extension and any required libraries on Bref environment with Docker.
+To create your own extension layer, compile the extension and any required libraries with Docker.
+This guide uses pgsql extension as an example.
-It picks up pgsql extension as an example, so please replace the name appropriately.

 First create new extension directory in `layers/` and move there.